uptrace/bun-docs/docs/guide/relations.md

 WHERE id = 1
 ```

-To select book ID and the associated author id:
+To select only book ID and the associated author id:

 ```go
 err := db.NewSelect().